MoonlightCapital/MoonlightBot-docs/support/premium.md

 ### Upvote MoonlightBot

-You can upvote MoonlightBot and earn some free premium.
+You can upvote MoonlightBot and earn some free Premium.
 For more information, see the [voting tutorial](upvote-moonlightbot.md).

-For your first ever vote, or for voting consecutively for 30 days, you will receive one week of basic tier premium.
+For your first ever vote, or for voting consecutively for 30 days, you will receive one week of Basic tier Premium.
 This will be prolonged as long as you continue voting at least once every 48 hours.

 ### Boost the support server